Orthogonally spherical objects and spherical fibrations: Spherical fibrations

-to a statement on the vanishing of the sheaf cohomology of $\wedge^i \mathcal{N}$ on $D_p$.
-And if $\xi$ is actually Arinkin-Caldararu and $\xi^* \xi_* \mathcal{O}_D$ breaks up as a sum of its cohomologies, then no spectral sequence is necessary and we immediately obtain an implication running both ways: \begin{theorem} Let $D$ be a regularly immersed flat and perfect fibration in $X$ over $Z$ with proper fibres.
-Let $c$ be the codimension of $D$ in $X$, let $d$ be the dimension of the fibres of $D$ and let $\mathcal{N}$ be the normal sheaf of $D$ in $X$.
+via a spectral sequence argument to a statement on the vanishing of the sheaf cohomologies of $\wedge^i \mathcal{N}$ on $W_p$.
+If, moreover, $\xi^* \xi_* \mathcal{O}_W$ breaks up as a sum of its cohomologies then there is no need for the spectral sequence argument and we also obtain the converse implication: \begin{theorem} Let $W$ be a regularly immersed flat and perfect fibration in $X$ over $Z$ with proper fibres.
+Let $c$ be the codimension of $W$ in $X$, let $d$ be the dimension of the fibres of $W$ and let $\mathcal{N} = \mathcal{N}_{W/X}$.